apdot/doodle/README.md

 </div>

 #### Templating
- - Reusable Structures: Create reusable note structures for different purposes (e.g., meeting notes, daily logs) with the :DoodleCreateTemplate <name> command.
+ - Reusable Structures: Create reusable note structures for different purposes (e.g., meeting notes, daily logs) with the `:DoodleCreateTemplate <name>` command.
  - Telescope Integration: Use the Telescope picker to quickly find a template and create a new note from it, pre-filled with your content.

 <div align="center">
     <img alt="Template Demo" height="400" src="/assets/template_demo.gif" />
 </div>

+#### Migrations
+ - Export: Use the `:DoodleExport <path>` command to export your entire note database into structure of markdown files and directories, with metadata preserved in frontmatter.
+ - Import: Use the `:DoodleImport <path>` command to import data into Doodle.
+Each top-level folder within the specified import path is treated as a distinct project scope.

 ### 🔭 Telescope Integration: Find Anything, Instantly